open-ch/pyrene/FAQ.md

 ```

 ## Input components
-Some component in Pyrene are not intended to by used in a standalone way (`Textfield`, `Checkbox`, etc.).
-These input components can by used only by a parent passing a `state` and `state setter` in form of a `onChange` props to them.
-That's the reason why we have a `StateProvider` component in `Kitchensink` to demonstrate them.
+Some components in Pyrene are not intended to by used in a standalone way (`Textfield`, `Checkbox`, etc.).
+These input components can by used only by a parent passing a `state` - a value - and a `state setter` - a `onChange` function - props to them.
+That's the reason why we have a `StateProvider` system in `Kitchensink` to interact with those components.

 ----
 ## What is Kitchensink ?